tsuyopon/atsinternals/CH04-Session/HttpServerSession.md

   //   changing the buffer we are doing I/O on.
 We can
   //   not change the buffer for I/O without issuing a
   //   an asyncronous cancel on NT
-  // 用来接收 OServer 回应的 HTTP Response Header
+  // HTTP Response Header used to receive OServer responses
-  // 用来在“间隙”中接收可能的无效数据
-  MIOBuffer *read_buffer;
+  // used to receive possible invalid data in the "gap" MIOBuffer *read_buffer;

 private: